Are you an ambitious creative who’s hungry for more success and a life on your own terms?

 No – the course can help you get an idea off the ground.
 The material we teach will give you a head start when you are ready to do promotion.

 How is this course different to other self-promotion courses?

 Other PR or marketing courses often teach a box-ticking process of ‘how to promote yourself’.
 Our approach offers strategies but focuses first and foremost on who you are as an individual and how to develop an awareness of your unique personality.
 This builds confidence from the inside out so that you can feel more authentic when you communicate.

 Will there be any embarrassing exercises?
 I’m afraid of sharing my work?

 There will be opportunities to share your stories and work with the group in a facebook community, but these are always voluntary.
 You can participate as much or as little as you want.

 I’m not sure I’m a creative?
 Do I need to be an artist?

-The course is aimed at creative professionals, artists or performers who sell their own products or services.
+The course is aimed at creative professionals, artists or performers.
 We believe that entrepreneurs who offer services such as coaching, yoga or food are also creative.
 If you need help selling your services, then we welcome you.

 Nicky is an award-winning coach and trainer.
 For the past six years she has been helping creative professionals take their careers to a new level.
 Known for her ‘rocket-fuel energy’, she empowers musicians, photographers, performers and artists to take bold steps to create a career that they feel passionate about.
 She started out as a singer before becoming a broadcast journalist, music PR and even a flirt coach before working in the corporate world as a training consultant.
 She brings a business-savvy attitude, charm and a deep desire to help her clients believe in themselves and create their dreams.